 The Jupiter cycle: are the Chinese Signs felt earlier than expected?

-Since some years ago, some people feel that the influence from the next year's chinese sign is felt much earlier than expected, that is, not from January/February but a few months earlier, in the autumn in the Northern Hemisphere.
+Since some years ago, many people feel that the influence from the next year's chinese sign is felt much earlier than expected, that is, not from January/February but a few months earlier, in the autumn in the Northern Hemisphere.

 Obviously this is a just a feeling, something you can't check with a "scientific instrument"; you could say that somebody is of Asian or European origin because of his/her face, but saying that someone has characteristics of a rooster instead of a monkey is basically a subjective opinion.